-"Law enforcement officers who have reason to believe that a violation of the present Code has occurred or is about to occur shall report the matter (i.e. corruption offence) to their superior authorities and, where necessary, to other appropriate authorities or organs vested with reviewing or remedial power" (Article 8 of the UN Code on Loyalty and Whistle-Blowing states).
+"Law enforcement officers who have reason to believe that a violation of the present Code has occurred or is about to occur shall report the matter (i.e. corruption offence) to their superior authorities and, where necessary, to other appropriate authorities or organs vested with reviewing or remedial power" (Article 8, Resolution 34/169 of the General Assembly on the UN Code on Loyalty and Whistle-Blowing states, A/RES/34/169, 17 December 1979, available at http:// undocs.org/A/ RES/34/169.)